5 Homemade Foot Soak Recipes

-They can be whipped up in large batches if preferred so you have a stock on hand or package nicely and give away as gifts (sealed in glass jars).
+They can be whipped up in large batches if preferred so you can keep a stock ready on hand (shake container occasionally) or package them nicely and give away as gifts (seal in glass jars, label and add some decorative ribbon too if you like).

-Directions: Unless otherwise noted, mix together all ingredients thoroughly then store in an airtight container.
+Directions: Unless otherwise noted, combine all ingredients thoroughly then store in an airtight container.

-- Use 2 to 3 tablespoons per gallon of water used.
+- Use 2 to 3 tablespoons (more if you like) of the mix per each gallon of water used.

-Water temperature is at personal preference, but I find the hottest my feet will comfortably tolerate gives the most relief.
+Temperature is at personal preference, but I find the hottest I can comfortably tolerate gives the most relief.

 drops of choice EO (optional)